-GHAZNI, Afghanistan -- In a reminder that Afghanistan’s hard-line Islamist Taliban movement is hoping to revive their harsh rule from a quarter-century ago, residents and officials in a southeast Afghan province say the group has imposed restrictions ranging from bans on music and mobile phones to shaving beards.
+GHAZNI, Afghanistan -- In a reminder that Afghanistan’s hard-line Islamist Taliban movement is hoping to revive its harsh rule from a quarter-century ago, residents and officials in a southeast Afghan province say the group has imposed restrictions ranging from bans on music and mobile phones to shaving beards.

 While a purported Taliban spokesman has denied such restrictions, residents of the rural Andar, Dehyak, and Giro districts in Ghazni Province say clerics loyal to the militant movement have recently announced the new bans over loudspeakers at mosques across the region.